anuu27/CogniHire/README.md

-# CogniHire
-# AI Interviewer & Insight Generator
+# CogniHire - An AI Interviewer & Insight Generator
 ### A Fair, Scalable, and Automated Interview Evaluation System

 ## Overview